-I’m sure you have heard the quote, you are what you think.
-And if you look at your life, and the lives of those around you, I believe that you will see this to be true.
+I’m sure you've heard the quote, "You are what you think."
+And if you look at your life, and the lives of those around you, I believe you'll see this to be true.
 If you spend your time thinking of only bad things then typically only bad things will come your way.
 Your demeanor cannot help but draw people and circumstances into your life that will cause this to be true.

 Along the same lines, if you spend your time thinking about positive things, the image you project to others will be quite different than someone who is thinking only about negative things.
 Positive people and things will be drawn to you.

-I want to present to you this thought - your relationship is what you think.
-If you spend the majority of your time focusing on the shortcomings of your spouse then that is what you will most likely notice about them.
-However, if you focus your thoughts on what is good and right about your spouse, and your relationship with them, your love for them will remain strong and continue to grow because you will notice the wonderful things they add to your life and your relationship.
+I want to present this thought to you - your relationship is what you think.
+If you spend the majority of your time focusing on the shortcomings of your spouse, then that is what you will most likely notice about them.
+However, if you focus on what is good and right about your spouse and your relationship with them, your love for them will remain strong and continue to grow because you will notice the wonderful things they add to your life and your relationship.

 Where is your focus?

 By focusing on what is right and good, instead of the negative in our loved one or our relationship with them, we are really focusing on the other person.
-By focusing on what is wrong and bad, we are generally only worried about having our needs met.
+When we focus on what is wrong and/or bad, our focus is on us and how our needs are not being met.

 By focusing on what is right and good, we focus our attention entirely on the other person, and we find that we can be grateful for who they are and what they have bought into our lives.
 It all is a matter of where we place our focus – on the positive or the negative.

 - the things you really like and love about them